CapsAdmin/NattLua/README.md

 It aims to be compatible with LuaJIT as a frst class citizen, but also 5.1, 5.2, 5.3, 5.4 and Garry's Mod Lua (a variant of Lua 5.1).

-The `build_output.lua` file is a bundle of this project that can be required in your project.
-It also should work in garry's mod.
+The `build_output.lua` file is a bundle of this project that can be require()'d in your project.
+It also should work in garry's mod, though type definitions there are lacking.

 # Code analysis and typesystem

 The analyzer works by evaluating the syntax tree.
-It runs similar to how Lua runs, but on a more general level, and can take take multiple branches if its not sure about if conditions, loops and so on.
-If everything is known about a program and you didn't add any types, you may get the actual output at type-check time.
+It runs similar to how Lua runs, but on a more general level, and can take take multiple paths when "if" conditions and loops are uncertain.
+If everything is known about a program and you didn't add any types, you may get the actual output during analysis.

 ```lua
 local cfg = [[